metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

 - `rolling_update` (Attributes) Rolling update config params.
-Present only if DeploymentStrategyType =RollingUpdate.---TODO: Update this to follow our convention for oneOf, whatever we decide itto be. (see [below for nested schema](#nestedatt--spec--envoy--deployment--strategy--rolling_update))
+Present only if DeploymentStrategyType = RollingUpdate. --- TODO: Update this to follow our convention for oneOf, whatever we decide it to be. (see [below for nested schema](#nestedatt--spec--envoy--deployment--strategy--rolling_update))
 - `type` (String) Type of deployment.
 Can be 'Recreate' or 'RollingUpdate'.
 Default is RollingUpdate.

 <a id="nestedatt--spec--envoy--deployment--strategy--rolling_update"></a>